-Lower back pain is one of the most common health complaints, particularly as we get older.
+Lower back pain is one of the most common reasons that people consult with a health professional, such as a doctor, physical therapist, or osteopath.
 Unfortunately for all of us, there are many mechanical ‘weak’ points in the spine due to our upright posture and these areas easily accumulate the strains of day-to-day life, not to mention acute injuries.
 For many of us, even by our late twenties and early thirties there can be wearing of the joints and stiffening of the spinal muscles.

 Of course, these are normal changes to undergo as we age, but that doesn’t mean you lack the power to keep it at bay and avoid injury.
 Whether you have already experienced this or not, maintaining spinal health is essential to an enjoyable life and there are numerous ways to minimize the risk and severity of back pain.